Mitch Garver Player Props: Rangers vs. Cardinals

 Mitch Garver At The Plate

-- Garver has a double, three home runs and four walks while hitting .313.
+- Garver is hitting .314 with two doubles, three home runs and five walks.

+- Garver is batting .333 with one homer during his last games and is riding a four-game hitting streak.

+- In 80.0% of his 10 games this season, Garver has picked up at least one hit.
+He's also had three multi-hit games.

-- In nine games played this season, he has gone deep in two of them.
+- He has homered in two of 10 games played this year, and in 7.5% of his plate appearances.

-- Garver has driven in a run in three games this season (33.3%), including one multiple-RBI game.
+- In four games this year, Garver has picked up an RBI, with more than one RBI once.

-- He has scored in five of nine games (55.6%), including multiple runs twice.
+- In six games this season (60.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.